JackRip64/pyou-dl/README.md

 Option 1 will take every song name in the input file (songs_to_add.txt by default) and download it to the "../" directory by default.

-The songs in the input file should be formatted so that there is no punctuation except for "-".
+The songs in the input file should be formatted so that there is no punctuation except for "-" as well as capitalizing every word.

+Capitalizing and using no punctuation will help reduce redundancies.

 The songs should be written in a way that makes it easy for the search to return the desired video as the first result of a search.
  - (EX.
 Thunderstruck -- ACDC)